Diane Currie Sam

 The Lost Child & The Hero's Journey

-At the same time, I was following a story about a guy in Texas who was on trial for aiding refugees, facing twenty years in prison for leaving water for people in the desert.
-Here's that inspiration:
+At the same time, I was following a story about a man in Texas who was on trial for aiding refugees, facing twenty years in prison for leaving water for people in the desert as part of a volunteer group he was in.

 I'm not a politically powerful person, and most times I feel overwhelmed and feel I can't do much about it.
 But the story was really gripping me.
 I started to think about what it means to be a writer and storyteller, and started to obsess about characters, ideas, images.
 Patterns.